Free Travel Scheme

 From September 2025, if you are aged 70 years or over and you qualify for Free Travel, you will have an entitlement to a Free Travel Companion Public Services Card (PSC).
 This card allows a companion who is over 16 to travel with you for free.
 No one else can use your Free Travel PSC, it is for you only.

-If you have a Free Travel PSC but you are unable to travel alone due to a medical condition, you can apply for a Free Travel Companion PSC using the:
+If you are under 70 and have a Free Travel PSC but you are unable to travel alone due to a medical condition, you can apply for a Free Travel Companion PSC using the:

 - FT U/70 application form if you are under 70